HOME • SEARCH • EMAIL • ABOUT

 • Antibacterial / Wound Healing / Leaves: Study assessed leaf extracts for antibacterial property against microorganisms resistant to brad spectrum antibiotics isolated from skin and soft tissue infections in patients.
 Hot and cold alcoholic extracts were most effect against both resistant and sensitive bacterial strains.
 Phytochemical components of the extract were identified and the extract was formulated into an ointment base and showed wound healing effects in an incision model using Sprague Dawley rats.
 (83)

 Effect on Human Sperm Mitochondrial Activity: Studies have suggested that certain ingredients in Piper betel and Calendula officinalis have contraceptive properties.
 Study evaluated the contraceptive properties of the plant extracts, evaluating the mitochondrial activity of sperm after treatment of the sperm with different concentrations of P. betel and C. officinalis.
 Results showed that as concentration of the extract increased, mitochondrial activity significantly decreased (p<0.001).
-Study suggest both P. betel and C. officinalis have properties to decrease mitochondrial activity in human sperm. (s)
+Study suggest both P. betel and C. officinalis have properties to decrease mitochondrial activity in human sperm.
+(84)

 Concerns